 The government-wide statements are divided into three categories: 1) governmental activities; 2) business-type activities; and 3) component unit.
 The governmental activities include most of the City's basic services such as public safety, parks and recreation, and general administration.
 Property taxes, sales tax and state and federal grant funds finance most of these activities.
-The business-type activities are those that the City charges customers to provide.
-These include the utility services offered by the City of Edgewood.
+The business-type activities are activities that the City charges customers for the service.
+This includes the utility services offered by the City of Edgewood.
 The final category is the component unit.
 The City has one component unit: Edgewood Economic Development Corporation ("EDC").